saf-dmitry/taskpaper-mode/README.md

 The command `C-c C-x C-v` (`taskpaper-toggle-inline-images`) toggles the inline display of linked images within the buffer skipping images larger than specified by `max-image-size`.
 Large images may be scaled down to fit in the buffer by setting the user option `taskpaper-max-image-size`.
 Resizing works in Emacs v25 or higher built with ImageMagick support.
 You can ask for inline images to be displayed at startup by configuring the user option `taskpaper-startup-with-inline-images`.

+Tip: If you want to sync your TaskPaper files with all linked images and other attachments across different devices via e.g. [Dropbox][dropbox], put the TaskPaper files together with the attachments somewhere inside the synced directory and link to them from your TaskPaper documents using the relative link syntax.

 ## Inline Formatting